AnyaLang/SBB_ML/README.md

 From our prior experience training BERT, we noticed a decrease in model accuracy after four epochs.
 However, in the case of FlauBERT, during previous training sessions, the model's accuracy improved from 43% to 57% over four epochs, which was substantially higher than archived by BERT.
 Consequently, we decided to extend the training duration to six epochs, using a batch size of 32 and see if we achieve higher accuracy with this model.

-*Results with the batch 32, learning rate 5e-5 over larger number of epochs*
+*Results with the batch 32, learning rate 5e-5 over larger number of epochs:*

 | Epoch | Learning Rate | Average Loss   | Accuracy   | Precision   | Recall   | F1 Score   |
 |-------|---------------|----------------|------------|-------------|----------|------------|